Difference between Coin and Token

 A crypto coin is a digital coin that works on its own blockchain.
 The coin for the Bitcoin blockchain is called BTC.
 The Ethereum blockchain uses a coin called ETH, and the Litecoin blockchain uses a coin called LTC.

-These coins are mainly made to be used like money — to buy things or to save value, just like regular currency.
+Coin and Token are often confused, but coins are mainly made to be used like money—to buy things or store value, just like regular currency.
 That’s why they are also called cryptocurrencies.
-Some coins also work on other networks like the Binance Smart Chain, which is known for fast and low-cost transactions.
-This kind of work is usually part of Crypto Coin Development Services offered by blockchain experts.
+Some coins also operate on networks like the Binance Smart Chain, known for its fast and low-cost transactions.
+These functions are typically part of Crypto Coin Development Services offered by blockchain experts, who help create and manage digital assets for seamless integration into the broader crypto ecosystem.

 4. Token Examples